imanghafoori1/eloquent-relativity/README.md

 In a truely modular system when you add the `comments`, you should NOT go and touch the code within the `users` or `blog` module.
 (Remember the `open-closed` principle in `SOLID` ?!)

-Imagine you are in a team and each member is working on a seprate module.
+Imagine you are in a team and each member is working on a seperate module.

 `Blog` module is not yours. your team mate is responsible for it and is allowed to code on it.

-But when you want to start to define the eloquent relations between `Comment` and `User` and `Article` models. you immidiately realize that you have to put code on the eloquent models to define the inverse of the relationships.
+But when you want to start to define the eloquent relations between `Comment` and `User` and `Article` models, you immediately realize that you have to put code on the eloquent models of other modules to define the inverse of the relationships.
 Crap !

-We have to touch the code of both `Blog` and `User` module.
+We have to touch the code of both `Blog` and `User` module when add a new `comment` module.

-for example : You have to open `User.php` and define the
+For example : You have to open `User.php` and define the
 ```php
 public function comments() {
     return $this->hasMany(Comment::class);